Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Health Indicator Report of Fall Injury (Unintentional)

 Falls are a leading cause of injury death for Utahns, especially those aged 65 and older.
-Additionally, in Utah, unintentional fall-related inpatient hospital charges for all ages totaled $1.28 billion over from 2016 to 2020.
+Additionally, in Utah, unintentional fall-related inpatient hospital charges for all ages totaled over $1.58 billion from 2016 to 2021.

 Unintentional fall injury hospitalization rates are higher the older a person gets.
 Females had higher rates than males for the older age groups.

-Utah Inpatient Hospital Discharge Data, Office of Health Care Statistics, Utah Department of Health
+• Utah Inpatient Hospital Discharge Data, Healthcare Information & Analysis Programs, Office of Research & Evaluation, Utah Department of Health and Human Services

 Definition